• Skip to primary navigation

 First, this is a great brownie recipe.
 It is a classic thick and fudgy recipe that everyone will love.

 Second, is there anything better than a chocolate and mint combo for dessert?
-My oldest son doesn't think so, and I can really agree.
+My oldest son doesn't think so, and I can agree.

 Third, if you are looking for an indulgent dessert, this is it.
 If you are looking for a dessert that will impress your friends, this is it.